-Benefits vary depending on the level of membership, and may include eligibility for MMP grants, mentor referrals, discounts on registration for MMP trainings and workshops, priority for in-kind donations of admissions, tickets and match activities, a listing in MMP’s online program directory, and access to an exclusive section of the web site.
+Benefits vary depending on the level of membership, and may include eligibility for MMP grants, mentor referrals, discounts on registration for MMP trainings and workshops, priority for in-kind donations of admissions, tickets and match activities, a listing in MMP’s online program directory, and more.

 Mentoring programs can pursue three different levels of Quality-Based Membership: